munificent/craftinginterpreters/book/scanning.md

 ## Longer Lexemes

-We're still missing one operator, `/` for division.
+We're still missing one operator: `/` for division.
 That character needs a little special handling because comments begin with a slash too.

 ^code slash (1 before, 2 after)